of 3

 Cost-effective lead generation with chatbots

-Not only can conversational banking chatbots resolve issues in a prompt and efficient manner, but they can also help generate qualified leads.
-During a conversation with a customer, they can suggest particular banking products and gauge interest.
+Not only can conversational banking chatbots resolve customer queries in a prompt and efficient manner, but they can also help generate qualified leads.
+During a conversation with a customer, they can suggest particular online banking products and gauge interest.
 These leads can then be sent to sales teams for follow up, allowing chatbots to generate leads without any additional operational cost to the bank.

-Rather than email campaigns and cold calls – which customers find irritating and tend to ignore – being suggested products within the context of a helpful conversation feels more natural.
+Rather than email campaigns and cold calls – which customers find irritating and tend to ignore – being suggested products within the context of a helpful conversation can get more positive responses.
 Therefore, chatbots can generate leads without the risk of alienating customers.

 Reduce costs, improve customer satisfaction, generate leads, and save time without taking risks.
 Book a demo today and one of the Unblu team members will reach out to offer advice.